MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/monaco/monaco-kusto.md

 ---
-title: Integrate the Monaco Editor with Kusto query support directly in your app
+title: Integrate the Monaco Editor with Kusto Query Language support in your app
-description: Learn how to integrate the Monaco Editor with Kusto query support directly in your app. ms.reviewer: izlisbon ms.topic: how-to ms.date: 11/22/2022
+description: Learn how to integrate the Monaco Editor with Kusto query support in your app. ms.reviewer: izlisbon ms.topic: how-to ms.date: 11/22/2022
 ---
-# Integrate the Monaco Editor with Kusto Query Language support directly in your app
+# Integrate the Monaco Editor with Kusto Query Language support in your app

-Azure Data Explorer [Monaco Editor](https://microsoft.github.io/monaco-editor) with Kusto query support (*monaco-kusto*) can be directly integrated into your app.
+You can integrate the [Monaco Editor](https://microsoft.github.io/monaco-editor) with Kusto Query Language support (*monaco-kusto*) into your app.
 Integrating *monaco-kusto* into your app offers you an editing experience such as completion, colorization, refactoring, renaming, and go-to-definition.
 It requires you to build a solution for authentication, query execution, result display, and schema exploration.
 It offers you full flexibility to fashion the user experience that fits your needs.

-In this article, you'll learn how to integrate *monaco-kusto* into your app.
+In this article, you'll learn how to add *monaco-kusto* to the Monaco Editor and integrate it into your app.
 The package is available on [GitHub](https://github.com/Azure/monaco-kusto) and on *npm*.

 Use the following steps to integrate *monaco-kusto* into your app using *npm*.